List of Dexter's Laboratory episodes: Season 2 (1997–98)

 This season mostly did away with the "Dial M for Monkey" and "Justice Friends" segments, with most episodes consisting of three "Dexter's Laboratory" stories.
 Some episodes contained two 11-minute stories instead of three 7-minute ones.

 This season is three times the length of the other seasons at 39 half-hour episodes, making it the longest season of a Cartoon Network series and one of the longest seasons of any animated series.

+Kat Cressida replaced Allison Moore as the voice of Dee Dee for the majority of this season, with the exception of the segments "Ant Pants", "Chubby Cheese", "Lab of the Lost", and "Figure Not Included".